Jonathan2251/lbd/source/gpu.rst

 - Each Thread Block (Core/Warp) has 16 threads, so there are 16*256 = 4K TLR in
   a Core.

+- After Volta GPU of Nvidia, each thread in Warp has it's own PC [#Volta]_.
+In Cuda Applications, this feature provides more parallel opportunities with __syncwarp() to user programmers.

 The main() run on CPU while the saxpy() run on GPU.
 Through cudaMemcpyHostToDevice and cudaMemcpyDeviceToHost, CPU can pass data in x and y arrays to GPU and get result from GPU to y array.